Aleksandar Stankov (footballer)

 Aleksandar Stankov (born 19 February 1991) is a Macedonian footballer who plays as a forward for Dutch Derde Divisie side RKSV Groene Ster.

 Club career

 He had a spell in Faroese football with HB Tórshavn.
 He then played or German Oberliga side Union Nettetal.

 On 12 January 2020 RKSV Groene Ster confirmed, that the club had signed Stankov.
+In the summer 2021, he moved to Belgian club KFC Diest.
+A year later, he moved to Esperanza Pelt, also in Belgium.

 International career

 He was a member of the Macedonian U-21 national team.